 GETTING TO KNOW YOU

-At PatientsLikeMe, we believe in getting to know the person, not just the “patient.”
-That’s why we interview patients each month to find out more about how they approach life.
-This month we are pleased to feature ozzieartist, a three-star member from Sydney, Australia.
+At PatientsLikeMe, we believe in getting to know the person, not just the "patient."
+That's why we interview patients each month to find out more about how they approach life.
+This month we are pleased to feature amps, a three-star patient from the United Kingdom.

-3. What’s the most unexpected thing about your condition?
+3. What's the most impulsive thing you've ever done?

 WHAT'S NEW AT PATIENTSLIKEME